robsimmons/dusa/README.md

 ## Introduction to Datalog

-Datalog-like languages try to use logical implication to express the sorts of problems that, in a language like SQL, you would solve with database joins.
+Datalog-like languages use logical implication to express the sorts of problems that, in a language like SQL, you would solve with database joins.
 The simplest declarations in Dusa are just declaring facts, like who a character's parent is.

     parent "Arya" "Catelyn".
     parent "Arya" "Eddard".